Intel, John McAfee settle lawsuits over antivirus pioneer's name

 McAfee's lawyers did not immediately respond to requests for comment.
 A spokesman for Intel said the Santa Clara, California-based company was pleased to settle.

-Intel spun off its cybersecurity division, now called McAfee LLC, in April, after agreeing to sell a 51 percent stake to private investment firm TPG Capital [TPG.UL].
+Intel spun off its cybersecurity division, now called McAfee LLC, in April, after agreeing to sell a 51 percent stake to private investment firm TPG Capital.

 TPG later accepted a minority investment in the business from private equity firm Thoma Bravo.